hidacow/SHU-CourseHelper/README.md

 - The courses to be selected must be valid in the system and not duplicated, or the program will run into error
 - In the second mode, when the target course can be selected, the program will automatically return the replace courese and select the target course.
 Meantime, the returned course will be selected again in case that the course was selected by others.
-- However, there is still possibility that both course are failed to select, use this feature at your own risk.
+- However, there is still possibility that both courses are failed to select, use this feature at your own risk.
 - Course information items should be the form of `course`+number, you may add items like `course10=`,`course11=`... if needed.

 #### **Notice**